Bob Schroeder

-Robert Schroeder (born February 16, 1960) is an American businessman and Republican Party politician who served in the New Jersey General Assembly from 2010 to 2014, where he represented the 39th Legislative District, having taken the seat of retiring incumbent John E. Rooney.
+Robert Schroeder (born February 16, 1960) is an American businessman, Republican Party politician, and convicted felon who served in the New Jersey General Assembly from 2010 to 2014, where he represented the 39th Legislative District, having taken the seat of retiring incumbent John E. Rooney.

 Background

 Schroeder was raised in Washington Township, Bergen County, New Jersey, where he was active in the local volunteer fire department starting as a teenager.
-He graduated from Westwood Regional High School in 1978; in 1982, he graduated from Farleigh Dickinson University.
+He graduated from Westwood Regional High School in 1978; in 1982, he graduated from Fairleigh Dickinson University.
 Schroeder founded a company called All Points International Distributors, which supports international relief efforts by the United States government, the United Nations, and NATO.

 Political career

 Since 1991, Schroeder has held public office as a Washington Township councilman.
 He has served as Council President twice and as Council Vice President three times.
 According to his legislature website, Schroeder remains active in the community, sitting on the boards of many civic organizations, and serving on the Consultative Board for Immaculate Heart Academy.
 He is also a Trustee for the Leo P. McGuire Public Safety and Education Foundation, a member of the New Jersey-New York Volunteer Fireman's Association, New Jersey State Fire Chief's Association, and the Bergen County 200 Club.
 He is past president of the Pascack Valley Police Vest Fund, and is on the advisory board of Directors for Lakeland Bank.

 Schroeder spent $2.1 million on a largely self-financed campaign for Governor of New Jersey in 2005.
 He won the organization line in Ocean County and the endorsement of the Northeastern Republican Organization.
 However, he finished fifth in a field of seven candidates in the Republican primary, receiving only 5.5% of the vote, well behind victor Doug Forrester who won the race with 36% of the vote.
 In April 2005 Fairleigh Dickinson's PublicMind Poll found that Mr. Schroeder lacked statewide name recognition: 70% of voters reported that they hadn't heard of him.
 Of the voters who had heard of Schroeder, 23% responded that they had a "very favorable" or "somewhat favorable" opinion, while 16% reported that they had an "unfavorable" or "very unfavorable" opinion and 62% reported they were unsure.

 In 2009, Republican Assemblyman John E. Rooney decided not to run for a fifteenth term.
 Schroeder and former River Edge Councilman John Felice both sought the endorsement of the Northeastern Republican Organization, which would determine who won the party line in the primary.
 The NERO overwhelmingly supported Schroeder over Felice, thus giving him the party line in the primary, along with incumbent Assemblywoman Charlotte Vandervalk.
 Felice did not run in the primary, thus securing the nomination for Schroeder.

 Each of the forty districts in the New Jersey Legislature has one representative in the New Jersey Senate and two members in the New Jersey General Assembly.
 The other representatives from the 39th District for the 2012-2013 Legislative Session are: